Find Trade Colleges

 $24,379 Avg Student Debt

 Full-time students from Georgia pay an average of $5,786 in tuition and fees if they choose to attend KSU Georgia.
-Those students who come from outside the state pay an average of $17,040.
+If you are from out of state, expect to pay an average of $17,040.
 On average, bachelor’s degree students take out $24,379 in loans while pursuing their degree.
 Of those students who received their degree, 51% were women.

 If you are interested in distance education, be sure to check with the school since KSU Georgia does offer online classes for certain majors.
-During the 2020-2021 year, about 57% of the undergraduates at the school took at least one online course.
+Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 57% took at least some of their classes online.

 #4